silaspe/maths/docs/logic.md

 ### mappings

 A mapping $f$ is, well, first pick a domain $X$ and codomain $Y$.
-Then, um, I gotta the set theory text book.
+Then, um, I gotta get out the set theory textbook.

 Ok, I got out The real number system, in an algebraic setting, by J. B. Roberts.
 A gift from my grandpa.